 - We will further interrogate our recruitment processes to understand why Black people are under-represented in our workforce, and what we must to do to address this.
 We are committed to increasing the representation of black people across every aspect of our organisation.
 We will be seeking funding for new developmental roles within the organisation that are targeted at Black people and people of colour, and which can feed into the broader arts sector.

 - We will further review our induction and appraisal processes, in order to encourage continued reflection on anti-racism learning and progress across the organisation.
 We will hold any person not supporting this agenda to account.

 This will be a process of listening, learning, and of holding our staff, funders and peers to account.
-This pledge is the beginning, and we have a long way to go.
+It is an ongoing process and we know we have a long way to go.
+Our aim is to take action, to enable and accelerate real and long-term change.
 We affirm our core commitment to becoming an anti-racist organisation.

 If you have any questions or comments, please contact us at firstname.lastname@example.org

 Updated October 2020